-Get the population parameter estimation settings.
+Get the population parameter estimation settings for the current project.
 Associated settings are:

-"nbBurningIterations" (int >=0) Number of iterations in the burn-in phase. "nbExploratorylterations" (int >=0) If "exploratoryAutoStop" is set to FALSE, it is the number of iterations in the exploratory phase.
-Else wise, if "exploratoryAutoStop" is set to TRUE, it is the maximum of iterations in the exploratory phase. "exploratoryAutoStop" (bool) Should the exploratory step automatically stop. "exploratoryInterval" (int >0) Minimum number of interation in the exploratory phase.
-Used only if "exploratoryAutoStop" is TRUE "exploratoryAlpha" (0<= double <=1) Convergence memory in the exploratory phase.
-Used only if "exploratoryAutoStop" is TRUE "nbSmoothingIterations" (int >=0) If "smoothingAutoStop" is set to FALSE, it is the number of iterations in the smoothing phase.
-Else wise, if "smoothingAutoStop" is set to TRUE, it is the maximum of iterations in the smoothing phase. "smoothingAutoStop" (bool) Should the smoothing step automatically stop. "smoothingInterval" (int >0) inimum number of interation in the smoothing phase.
-Used only if "smoothingAutoStop" is TRUE. "smoothingAlpha" (0.5< double <=1) Convergence memory in the smoothing phase.
-Used only if "smoothingAutoStop" is TRUE. "smoothingRatio" (0< double <1) Width of the confidence interval.
-Used only if "smoothingAutoStop" is TRUE. "simulatedAnnealing" (bool) Should annealing be simulated. "tauOmega" (double >0) Proportional rate on variance.
-Used only if "simulatedAnnealing" is TRUE. "tauErrorModel" (double >0) Proportional rate on error model.
-Used only if "simulatedAnnealing" is TRUE . "variability" (string) Estimation method for parameters without variability: "firstStage" "decreasing" "none".
-Used only if arameters without variability are used in the project. "nbOptimizationIterations" (int >=1) Number of optimization iterations. "optimizationTolerance" (double >0) Tolerance for optimization.
+(integer >= 0) Number of iterations for the burn-in phase. (integer >= 0) If exploratoryAutoStop is set to FALSE, the number of iterations in the exploratory phase.
+Otherwise, if exploratoryAutoStop is set to TRUE, the maximum number of iterations in the exploratory phase. (logical) Should the exploratory phase stop automatically (integer > 0) Minimum number of iterations in the exploratory phase.
+Used only if exploratoryAutoStop is TRUE.
+(0 <= double <= 1) Convergence memory in the exploratory phase.
+Used only if exploratoryAutoStop is TRUE. (integer >= 0) If smoothingAutoStop is set to FALSE, the number of iterations in the smoothing phase.
+Otherwise, if smoothingAutoStop is set to TRUE, the maximum number of iterations in the smoothing phase. (logical) Should the smoothing phase stop automatically. (integer > 0) Minimum number of iteration in the smoothing phase.
+Used only if smoothingAutoStop is TRUE.
+(0.5 < double <= 1) Convergence memory in the smoothing phase.
+Used only if smoothingAutoStop is TRUE.
+(0 < double < 1) Width of the confidence interval for smoothing.
+Used only if smoothingAutoStop is TRUE. (logical) Should simulated annealing be used. (double > 0) Proportional rate on variance.
+Used only if simulatedAnnealing is TRUE. (double > 0) Proportional rate on error model.
+Used only if simulatedAnnealing is TRUE. (character) Estimation method for parameters without variability: "firstStage", "decreasing", or "none".
+Used only if there are parameters without variability in the project. (integer >= 1) Number of optimization iterations. (double > 0) Tolerance for optimization. (integer >= 0) (logical) (integer > 0) (0 <= double <= 1) (integer > 0) (logical) (logical) (0 < double < 1) (0 < double < 1) (0 < double < 1) (logical) (double > 0) (double > 0) (character) (integer >= 1)